landongrindheim/landongrindheim.github.io/_posts/2018-12-04-the-perils-of-class-instance-variables-in-ruby.markdown

 end
 ```

-Now each time `.send` is called `balance` will be local to that call.
+Now each time `.mail` is called `balance` will be local to that call.
 Joe will
 get Joe's balance (with great disappointment) and Ann will continue to get Ann's
 balance.